anna099/hegel/individuality/1-intro.md

 action 'alters nothing and opposes nothing', Hegel explains, because it is no longer carried out in *opposition* to something (the pain of necessity, laws of society, etc.).[^6]

+What is left of the enormous *Reason* chapter is an examination of this new form of self-consciousness, who acts out 'the *exhibition* or *expression of individuality*' and has left behind all grand ideology to instead pursue simple self-expression in 'the pure form of translating *not having been seen* into *having been seen*.'[^7] Accordingly, Pinkard suggests that this is the point in humanity's development when genuine *autobiography* emerges.
+In the pre-modern world, books by writers like Augustine and Peter Abelard were written to fit a religious narrative (of falling away from God and rediscovering one's religion);
+Augustine's *Confessions* in particular are explicitly addressed to God.
+In Rousseau's *Confessions*, however, the author presents himself as a unique individual, and 'not just an instance of some more general pattern.'[^8]